 Step 1.
 The Nunn Design Findings are oxidized to provide the aged look to the precious metal plating.
-The oxidization, when it comes into contact with the mixed Nunn Design Resin could change the color of the resin.
+The oxidation, when it comes into contact with the mixed Nunn Design Resin could change the color of the resin.
 To avoid this, clean the findings thoroughly prior to applying the resin.
-Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization on all the surfaces of the bezel.
+Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidation on all the surfaces of the bezel.

 How to Preserve and Prepare Organics:

 Step 2.
 To ensure that your dried and pressed flowers are ready for resin, please read A Beginners Guide to Drying and Preparing Organics for Creating Resin Jewelry.
 The preparation of drying and pressing of your flowers is a critical step for avoiding bubbles in your resin.

 Step 3.
 Some dried and pressed flowers will become totally translucent when exposed to the resin.
 If you want to reduce your risk of this happening, you may want to get in the habit of spraying Castin’ Crafts Resin Spray on all your flowers before embedding them into resin.
 The resin spray is very fast drying, easy to apply and will seal the dried and pressed flowers nicely.